 When I am in Vegas, I am looking for quality food at an affordable price along with a great drink menu.
 We also love checking out the many buffets of Las Vegas too.
-Here are some of my favourite places to eat in Las Vegas:
+Here are some of my favorite places to eat in Las Vegas:

 Margaritaville: The Jimmy Buffet song, “Wastin’ away again in Margaritaville,” has a restaurant named after it on the Las Vegas strip.
 This multi-level restaurant, across from Caesars Palace, and next to the Flamingo, is usually packed at all times of the day.
 The Margaritaville menu has a large variety of food ranging from nachos to salads and burgers.
 But let’s be honest, the best part is the margarita menu, which has 10+ different kinds to choose from!